-Part of the Directive 2014/94/EU Requirement Transport/ ode of Alternative Fuel I in the NIR) Yes / No ANNEX I: 1.
+Part of the Directive 2014/94/EU Requirement Mo Transport// (provideo Yes / No ANNEX I: 1.
 Legal measures Information on legal measures, which may consist of legislative, regulatory or administrative measures to support the build-up of alternative fuels infrastructure, such as building permits, parking lot permits, certification of the environmental performance of businesses and fuel stations concessions.
-Ro Road/All ANNEX I: 2.
+Rc oad/All Yes ANNEX I: 2.
 Policy measures supporting the implementation of the national policy framework Information on those measures shall include the following elements: • direct incentives for the purchase of means of transport using alternative fuels or for building the infrastructure, • availability of tax incentives to promote means of transport using alternative fuels and the relevant infrastructure, • use of public procurement in support of alternative fuels, including joint procurement, • demand-side non-financial incentives, for example preferential access to restricted areas, parking policy and dedicated lanes, • technical and administrative procedures and legislation with regard to the authorisation of alternative fuels supply, in order to facilitate the authorisation process.
-Ro Yes consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network Air Biofuels No ANNEX I: 3.
+Rc Yes consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network Air Biofuels No ANNEX I: 3.
 Deployment and manufacturing support Annual public budget allocated for alternative fuels infrastructure deployment, broken down by alternative fuel and by transport mode (road, rail, water and air).
 Road, rail / Electricity, CNG Yes Annual public budget allocated to support manufacturing plants for alternative fuels technologies, broken down by alternative fuel and by transport mode.
-No Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures.
+No • Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures.
 No ANNEX I: 4.
-Research, technological development and demonstration Annual public budget allocated to support alternative fuels RTD&D, broken down by fuel and by transport mode.
+Research, technological development and demonstration • Annual public budget allocated to support alternative fuels RTD&D, broken down by fuel and by transport mode.
 All/All Yes ANNEX I: 5.
-Targets and objectives Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 Road / Electricity Yes • Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) Road, r Yes Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes Road, water, air / Electricity CNG, LNG, Hydrogen, LPG CNG, LNG, Hydrogen, LPG - Yes • Information on the methodology applied to take account of the charging efficiency of high power recharging points Road / Electricit Electricity Yes ANNEX I:6 Alternative fuels infrastructure developments Changes in supply (additional infrastructure capacity) and demand (capacity actually used) Road / Road / Electricity
+Targets and objectives Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 Road / 'Electricity Yes • Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) Road, r Yes Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes Road, water, air / Electricity, CNG, LNG, Hydrogen, LPG Yes Information on the methodology applied to take account of the charging efficiency of high power recharging points Road / Yes ANNEX I:6 Alternative fuels infrastructure developments Changes in supply (additional infrastructure capacity) and demand (capacity actually used) Road / Yes